 To sum up

 Open tenders are the most used tendering process by government bodies and PSU units.
-To get information on active tenders and stay updated on the new tender releases, you can register on government portals like the e-Procurement and GeM portal.
+To get information on active tenders and stay updated on the new tender releases, you can register on government portals.

-You can also register on B2B platforms like Tata nexarc to get updates on the latest tenders (check Tenders and Quotations to find relevant tenders by industry, location, value and other specifications).
+You can also register on B2B platforms like Tata nexarc to get updates on the latest tenders (check Tenders & Quotations to find relevant tenders by industry, location, value and other specifications).